-Accounting for Uncertainty in Income Taxes - In accordance with generally accepted accounting principles, the Company has analyzed its filing positions in all jurisdictions where it is required to file income tax returns for the open tax years in such jurisdictions.
+Accounting for Uncertainty in Income Taxes - In accordance with GAAP, the Company has analyzed its filing positions in all jurisdictions where it is required to file income tax returns for the open tax years in such jurisdictions.
 The Company has identified its federal income tax return and its franchise tax return in Texas in which it operates as "major" tax jurisdictions.
-The Company's federal income tax returns for the years ended December 31, 2017 through 2021 remain subject to examination.
-The Company's federal income tax returns for the years ended December 31, 2007 through 2021 remain subject to examination to the extent of the net operating loss (NOL) carryforwards.
-The Company's franchise tax returns in Texas remain subject to examination for 2016 through 2021.
+The Company's federal income tax returns for the years ended December 31, 2018 and after remain subject to examination.
+The Company's federal income tax returns for the years ended December 31, 2007 and after remain subject to examination to the extent of the net operating loss (NOL) carryforwards.
+The Company's franchise tax returns in Texas remain subject to examination for 2017 and after.
 The Company currently believes that all significant filing positions are highly certain and that all of its significant income tax filing positions and deductions would be sustained upon audit.
-Therefore, the Company has no significant reserves for uncertain tax positions and no adjustments to such reserves were required by generally accepted accounting principles.
+Therefore, the Company has no significant reserves for uncertain tax positions and no adjustments to such reserves were required by GAAP.
 No interest or penalties have been levied against the Company and none are anticipated; therefore, no interest or penalty has been included in our provision for income taxes in the statements of operations.